 Lessons are open to students in Grades 1 to 6 and are held at Riyadh Golf Courses.

 Becoming a good tennis player requires personal commitment, physical fitness and mental determination.
 It is a sport that can be played at all ages, and the earlier children start to take classes, the more competent and confident they will become.
-Misk students can opt to play tennis at Al Manahil Sports Club which caters for all ages and levels from beginner to competitor.
+Misk students can opt to play tennis at Tennis Home Academy which caters for all ages and levels from beginner to competitor.
 Like most other specialist sports, the lessons children learn through tennis are wide ranging, extending beyond technical skills to help build strength of character – particularly the importance of dedication and perseverance.
-In the words of former world number 1 player, Andre Agassi: “If you don’t practice you don’t deserve to win” Weekly lessons are held at Al Manahil Sports Club in the Diplomatic Quarter and are open to all students in Grades 1 to 5.
+In the words of former world number 1 player, Andre Agassi: “If you don’t practice you don’t deserve to win.”

 We offer all boys and girls the opportunity to sign up for expert coaching in Brazilian Jiu-Jitsu (BJJ).
 BJJ is a martial art, combat sport and self-defense system focused on the skill of grappling both on the ground and standing up.
 The technique equips students with the skills and techniques required to deal with real life self-defense situations.
 It also builds resilience, tenacity and self-confidence, helping children learn to value their health, in mind and in body.